A Comprehensive Guide to VPS Hosting

 You may be wondering if multiple virtual servers are housed within one primary server, how is this any different than shared hosting?
 The key difference is in the way the resources are allocated.

-With shared hosting many customers are crammed on to one machine and there is a free for all over the resources.
+With shared hosting customers are crammed on to one machine, and there is a free-for-all over the resources.
 Unlike virtual servers, shared plans do not strictly allocate a portion of the pie between customers.
 A single slice is more of an estimate than a reality.

-In other words if 4 sites hosted on the shared server suddenly had traffic spikes, and a few minutes later your site’s traffic also increases, the other 4 sites may already be using most of the resources.
-The result is that your site will load slowly, because they’ve munched some of your estimated slice while you were sleeping.
+In other words, if 4 sites hosted on the shared server suddenly had traffic spikes, and a few minutes later your site’s traffic also increases, the other 4 sites may already be using most of the resources.
+As a result, your site may load more slowly because they’re using the portion of server resources, making them unavailable to you.

-This eb and flow resources is eliminated with VPS hosting, as you are guaranteed your share of the pie at all times.
-Because of that hosts do not overload the underlying machine.
-You can however max out your slice of the resources and experience slowdowns.
+This ebb and flow of resources are eliminated with VPS hosting.
+As you are guaranteed your share of the pie at all times.
+Because of that, hosts do not overload the underlying machine.
+You can, however, max out your slice of the resources and experience slowdowns.

-If your website is only just starting out and you do not expect much traffic a shared hosting plan may be adequate.
-However even with just a few hundred hits a day things could begin to slow down abd a VPS may be a better option.
+If your website is only just starting out, and you do not expect much traffic, a shared hosting plan may be adequate.
+However, even with just a few hundred hits a day, things could begin to slow down and a VPS may be a better option.

 Difference Between VPS and Dedicated Hosting?

-The benefits of this are obvious, but if your site functions smoothly in a virtual environment there’s no clear benefit to upgrading.
+The benefits of this are apparent, but if your site functions smoothly in a virtual environment, there’s no clear benefit to upgrading.
 Dedicated servers are for sites that have a consistently high level of traffic (or that use very high levels of bandwidth) and are already using their full slice of the pie in a virtual environment.

 Difference Between VPS and Cloud Hosting?